 - 81% of consumers favour using a company which takes on Apprentices.

 - 92% of employers who employ Apprentices believe that Apprenticeships lead to a more motivated and satisfied workforce.

 - 83% of employers who employ apprentices rely on their Apprenticeships programme to provide the skilled workers that they need for the future.

 *National Apprenticeship Service data

-In its new video, Apprenticeships – Our 2020 Vision, the National Apprenticeship Service outlines its plans to get more people to recognise the value of the vocational training route.
+In the below video, Apprenticeships – Our 2020 Vision, the National Apprenticeship Service outlines its plans to get more people to recognise the value of the vocational training route.

-Its aims will help achieve the government’s plans to create three million apprenticeship starts in the next four years.
+Its aims will help achieve the government’s plans to create three million apprenticeship starts by 2020.